 The library does not accept materials that are not outright gifts.
 Our Materials Donation Policy states that materials donated to the library are received with the understanding that they are subject to the same selection, evaluation and disposal criteria as material acquired for purchase.
 In most cases, the library cannot guarantee the permanence of an item donated to the collection.
 Items not added to library collections may be sold, transferred to other libraries, donated to other nonprofit organizations, or recycled.
 Items of extreme value or historic significance are handled on an individual basis.

 Systematic de-selection of materials from the collection is a necessary adjunct to selection.
 Before being withdrawn, items are considered in accordance with the following guidelines (listed in alphabetical order):

 - Duplicate copies

 - Damage to item

 - Lack of use

 Reconsideration of Library Materials

-The library carefully investigates and considers suggestions from patrons for the removal or reclassification of any material in the library collection.
-Users may request this reconsideration by completing the Request for Reconsideration of Library Materials form.
-Completed requests are evaluated by the appropriate professional library staff.
-Incomplete requests will not be considered.
-A written response is sent to the patron generally within six weeks.
-The Request for Reconsideration of Library Materials form, and the written response to it, become part of the public record.
-In case of disagreement, a user may appeal a selection decision to the Assistant Director/Director, and finally to the Board of Library Trustees.
+The Request for Reconsideration of Library Materials form, and the Library’s written response to it, become part of the public record.
+In case of disagreement, a user may appeal a selection decision to the Library Director, and finally to the Board of Library Trustees.

-Reconsideration of digital content in the Minuteman Library Network collection may be made via http://www.mln.lib.ma.us/reconsiderationrequest.html.
+Reconsideration of digital content in the Minuteman Library Network collection may be made via the Minuteman Library Network’s Request for Reconsideration form.